 Siberian Huskies are smart, cunning, and intelligent, which leaves many intrigued owners wondering if they could make good service dogs.
 This is an understandable question, with a surprising answer.

-The only service role that Siberian huskies suit is being a service sled dog.
-Apart from that, huskies would not make ideal service dogs.
-Their stubbornness and unpredictability could make them unreliable in important situations.
+In general, huskies do not make good service dogs.
+Their stubbornness and unpredictability make them unreliable in important situations.

 After a lot of research, I have found out exactly what makes a good service dog, and you may be surprised at how Huskies match up…